corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ## Output

-The following code presents how your template should look like after performing all the steps described below:
+Take a look at this code snippet.
+This is how your IOU flow template should look after you have completed all the steps described below.

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}